aircode610/Smart-Assess/README.md

    - Review error-pattern clusters and individual student reports.
    - Download detailed PDF reports with highlighted corrections and recommended subjects to improve.

+## Sample Data
+We include some sample exam and answer key files to help you get started quickly.
+You can find these in the following directories:
+- data/exams/: Sample exam PDF files.
+- data/answers/: Corresponding sample answer key files.

 ## Project Structure
 ```
 Smart Assess/